Doing Business in Israel 2023

 In practice, smaller businesses typically outsource the accounting and tax reporting to an accountant or bookkeeper who has all the approved software and can deal with the filings by the 15th.
 They must let the accountant or bookkeeper have all the paperwork on a regular basis throughout each month.
 They should also provide read-only access to their bank accounts and credit card accounts on the internet.
 Larger businesses usually have in-house accounting departments.

 Self-employed businesses and 10%-or-more shareholders are also usually requested to file a capital declaration (Hatsharat Hon) at the outset and every few years, listing their personal assets and liabilities.
 This is to help the Tax Authority see if the increase in assets have outstripped reported income.
-There is currently no wealth tax nor estate/inheritance tax in Israel.

 On the General Business Front: